DominicSamoes/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2 The script changes the working directory to the user’s home directory.
 Task 3 The script displays current directory contents in a long format.
-Task 4 The script displays current directory contents, including hidden files using the long format
+Task 4 The script displays current directory contents, including hidden files using the long format Task 5 Display current directory with more information